udoprog/OxidizeBot/README.md

 This is where the bot will be running while it is receiving tokens.

+## Settings

+SetMod is moving towards storing settings in the database.

+These settings are stored as slash-separated strings, like `player/max-songs-per-user`.

+The available settings are:

+#### `first-run`

+Indicates if the bit has run before or not.
+This is used to determine whether the bot should do first time behavior on startup (like opening the browser).

+#### `irc/idle-detection/threshold`

+Determines how many messages must bee seen to not consider the channel idle.

+Idle detection is used by the `!promo` feature.

+#### `migration/aliases-migrated`

+Indicates if `[[aliases]]` has been migrated from the configuration file.

+This setting can be removed if you remove the `[[aliases]]` section from the configuration file.

+#### `player/max-queue-length`

+The max queue length permitted by the player.

+#### `player/max-songs-per-user`

+The max number of songs permitted by non-mod users.

+#### `promotions/frequency`

+The frequency at which to run promotions.

+#### `secrets/*`

+Secret things which are stored in the database, like tokens.

+## Built-in Commands

+#### `!admin`

+All admin commands are restricted to **moderators**.

+* `!admin refresh-mods` - Refresh the set of moderators in the bot.
+This is required if someone is modded or unmodded while the bot is running.
+* `!admin shutdown` - Cause the mod to cleanly shut down, and hopefully being restarted by the management process.

 ## Bad Words

 Bad words filter looks at all words in a channel, converts them to singular and matches them phonetically against a word list.